PhotoboothProject/PhotoboothProject.github.io/FAQ.md

 There's no need for a command to end the live preview.
 So just empty that field.

+If you want to use the DSLR view as background video disable the _Battery saving mode on gphoto2 live preview_ setting of Photobooth, which is enabled by default.

 As you possibly noticed the params of the script are designed to be similar to the ones of `gphoto2 CLI` but with some shortcuts like `-c` for `--capture-image-and-download`.
 If you want to know more check out the help of the script by running:

 ```sh